Local Routing in Sparse and Lightweight Geometric Graphs: Building the Network

 This essentially means that $\angle(v_l,v,v_r)$ is wide, and will help us to argue when $v_lv$ and $vv_r$ must be in $\mathcal{BDG}(V)$ (Lemma~\ref{lem:boundary}).
-Next, we define \emph{protected} edges.
+Next, we define \emph{protected}, \emph{fully protected}, and \emph{semi-protected} edges.

 \begin{definition} An edge $uv$ is \emph{protected} at $u$ (with respect to some fixed $\mathcal{C}_{u,\kappa}$) if it is extreme, penultimate, or middle at $u$.
-An edge $uv$ is \emph{fully protected} if it is protected at both $u$ and $v$. \end{definition}
+An edge $uv$ is \emph{fully protected} if it is protected at both $u$ and $v$.
+An edge $uv$ is \emph{semi-protected} at $u$ if it is protected at $u$ but not protected at $v$. \end{definition}

 Hence, an edge is contained in $\mathcal{BDG}(V)$ if and only if it is fully protected.
 We continue with an observation that allows us to argue which edges are fully protected. \begin{observation} If an edge $uv_i$ is not extreme at $u$, then $u$ must have consecutive clockwise-ordered Delaunay neighbours $v_{i-1}, v_i, v_{i+1}$, all in the same cone $C \in \mathcal{C}_{u,\kappa}$.
 Similarly, if $uv_i$ is neither extreme nor penultimate at $u$, then $u$ must have consecutive clockwise-ordered Delaunay neighbours $v_{i-2} , v_{i-1} , v_i , v_{i+1} , v_{i+2}$, all in the same cone $C \in \mathcal{C}_{u,\kappa}$. \end{observation}